t: 914 749 8200

 United States Court of International Trade

-Since 1997 Mr. Boies has been the Chairman of Boies, Schiller and Flexner LLP, a law firm with offices in New York, Washington D.C., California, Florida, Nevada, and New Hampshire.
-Prior to 1997 Mr. Boies was a partner at Cravath Swaine & Moore.
+Since 1997 Mr. Boies has been the Chairman of Boies, Schiller & Flexner LLP, a law firm with offices in New York, Washington D.C., California, Florida, Nevada, and New Hampshire.
+Prior to 1997 Mr. Boies was a partner at Cravath, Swaine & Moore.

-Mr. Boies has been named the Litigator of the Year by the American Lawyer; the Lawyer of the Year by the National Law Journal; runner-up Person of the Year by Time Magazine; the Antitrust Lawyer of the Year by the New York Bar Association; Best Lawyers in America from 1987-2012; Lawdragon 500; the Global Commercial Litigator of the Year by Who's Who International an unprecedented six times; and a Star Individual by Chambers USA.
+Mr. Boies has been named the Litigator of the Year by The American Lawyer; the Lawyer of the Year by The National Law Journal; runner-up Person of the Year by Time Magazine; the Antitrust Lawyer of the Year by the New York Bar Association; Best Lawyers in America from 1987-2013; Lawdragon 500 Leading Lawyers; and a Star Individual by Chambers USA.
+He was named one of the Top 50 Big Law Innovators of the Last 50 Years by The American Lawyer in 2013.

 Mr. Boies served as Chief Counsel and Staff Director of the United States Senate Antitrust Subcommittee in 1978 and Chief Counsel and Staff Director of the United States Senate Judiciary Committee in 1979.

 In 1998-2000, he served as Special Trial Counsel for the United States Department of Justice in its antitrust suit against Microsoft.
 Mr. Boies also served as the lead counsel for former Vice-President Al Gore in connection with litigation relating to the 2000 election Florida vote count.
 As co-lead counsel for the plaintiffs in Perry v.
-Brown, he won judgments establishing the constitutional right to marry for gay and lesbian citizens in California in the federal district (2010) and appellate (2011 and 2012) courts.
+Brown, he won judgments establishing the constitutional right to marry for gay and lesbian citizens in California.

-Representative clients include Altria, American Express, Barclays, Barnes & Noble, DuPont, NASCAR, New York Yankees, Oracle, Oxbow Carbon, Sony, Starr International, and The Weinstein Company.
+Representative clients include Altria, American Express, Apple, Barclays, CBS, DuPont, Heartheaded Productions, HSBC, NASCAR, New York Yankees, Oracle, Sony, Starr International, Theranos, and The Weinstein Company.

 With Stakes High, N.F.L.
 Relies on a Star Lawyer